 Call the APEGS office or email us at email@example.com and we will create the appropriate annual dues notice.
-You can pay it in one of three ways: by credit card in your On-Line Profile, credit card number provided over the phone, mail a cheque.
+You can pay it in one of three ways: by credit card in APEGS Central (your online profile), credit card number provided over the phone, mail a cheque.
 Your licence is not reinstated until payment is received.

 Association of Professional Engineers and Geoscientists of Saskatchewan